Brain-Based Learning: Auditory Processing ActivitiesMarch 12th, 2019

 Auditory Processing Disorder?
 Auditory Processing Problems?

-Auditory processing is one of the three avenues we learn academic skills from.
-Remember, we learn by hearing (auditory processing), seeing (visual processing), and doing (tactile/kinesthetic processing).
-That being said, APD – an auditory processing disorder was found to be present in 43.3% of those that struggle with learning (2009 The National Center for Biotechnology Information)
+Auditory processing is one of the three ways we learn.
+We learn by hearing (auditory processing), seeing (visual processing), and doing (tactile/kinesthetic processing).
+That being said, APD – an auditory processing disorder was found to be present in a staggering 43.3% of those that struggle with learning (2009 The National Center for Biotechnology Information).

 The following behaviors may signify that your child has difficulties with auditory processing: